-One resource that can help you write your guide is this podcast: http://tcgte.com/.
-These people made podcasts about everything, from games to social norms.
+One resource that can help you write your guide is The Complete Guide to Everything, a weekly podcast about anything and everything, from games to social norms.
 Even though the information is recorded and not written, you might want to check them out to see how they structure it.

 4. Informative Newsletters

-Start by creating amazing visuals because that’s how you can attract your user’s attention.
-Visuals can include pictures of your product, animations that show exactly how that feature works, or any other visual you find relevant.
+Attract your user’s attention by creating amazing visuals.
+These can include pictures of your product, animations that show exactly how that feature works, or any other visual you find relevant.

 When it comes to the copy, keep it short and to the point.
-Do not start explaining every little detail or every problem your product can solve.
-Stick to the feature you describe in the visual and focus on a single story backed by hands-on examples.
+Don’t explain every little detail or problem your product can solve.
+Instead, stick to the feature you describe in the visual and focus on a single story backed by hands-on examples.

 5. An FAQ section

 Clients will ask different questions about your product, from its price to its main features.
-It is time-consuming to personally answer each one of them so, for the questions that keep repeating, we suggest you create an FAQ section on your website.
-Trust us; it will make a huge difference!
+Since it can be time-consuming to personally answer each one, we suggest you create an FAQ section on your website.
+Trust us, it will make a huge difference!

 One of the best things about an FAQ section is that it only takes a few minutes to create, but it will save you a whole lot of time in the long run.
 Usually, it is best to have about 10 to 15 questions in this section.

-But it’s not the number of questions that matters, but how you answer those questions.
-Make the answers as comprehensive as possible; add pictures.
+Make the answers as comprehensive as possible and add pictures.
 If you already wrote a tutorial on the subject, you can also include the link to the article as an extra resource.

-Here you will find 25 examples of FAQs sections that stand out.
+To get you started, here are 25 examples of FAQs sections that stand out.